3 Steps To Keep Your Herbs Fresh

 It is important to know how to store fresh herbs because they are fragile in comparison to vegetables and will not last long if stored incorrectly.

-Here are 3 simple steps how to keep herbs fresh and last longer
+Here are 3 simple steps on how to keep herbs fresh and last longer

 - Wash and dry, fresh herbs after you unpack them.
-I use a large colander to wash my herbs, drain them and then slightly pat them with a paper towel
+I use a large colander to wash my herbs, drain them and then lightly pat them with a paper towel

 - Remove all wilted herbs and cut the very ends off